EternalSirius/doanhnn.github.io/contribution.md

 - `TPC Member` in the 2025 IEEE 10th International Conference on Integrated Circuits, Design and Verification (ICDV).

+- `Volunteer Member` in the 2024 IEEE 17th International Symposium on Embedded Multicore/Many-core Systems-on-Chip (MCSoC).

 - `TPC Member` in the 2024 IEEE 9th International Conference on Integrated Circuits, Design and Verification (ICDV).

 - `TPC Member` in the 2023 IEEE 16th International Symposium on Embedded Multicore/Many-core Systems-on-Chip (MCSoC).